 Heaven is spiritual, not physical.
 It is the "place" God lives.
 Science fiction fans might say, God lives in a different dimension.
 He is everywhere present in all dimensions, yet "heaven" is the realm in which he actually dwells.
 (I apologize for the lack of precision in my words.
-Theologians may have more precise words for these concepts, but I hope I can get the general idea across with simple words.)
+Theologians may have better words for these concepts, but I hope I can get the general idea across with simple words.)
 The point is that to be in "heaven" is to be in the presence of God in an immediate and special way.
 The good thing about heaven is not its location -- it is the presence of God.

 Scripture makes it clear that we will be where God is (John 14:3; Philippians 1:23).
 Another way to describe our close relationship with God at that time is that we will see him "face to face" (1 Corinthians 13:12; Revelation 22:4; 1 John 3:2).
 This is a metaphor for being with him in the closest possible way.
-So, when we understand the term "heaven" to refer to the dwelling-place of God, it is not wrong to say that Christians will be in heaven in the age to come.
+When we understand the term "heaven" to refer to the dwelling-place of God, it is not wrong to say that Christians will be in heaven in the age to come.
 We will be with God, and being with God is rightly called being in "heaven."